benlesh/rxjs-for-await/README.md

 }
 ```

-Will wait for the very next value to arrive, then yeild it.
+Will wait for the very next value to arrive, then yield it.
 Will continue to do so until the source observable completes or errors.

 #### Pros
 - No chance of memory leaks